TeamCS1/Ninkyo-Dantai-II-Tanpen-Legacy/README.md

 ## Google Sketchup stuff

 Converting everything into polygons, removes all visual glitches with the objects.
 They also must be triangulated.
-All Sketchup models must be centred to the middle and rotation must be at 0 degrees
+All Sketchup models must be centered to the middle and rotation must be at 0 degrees.

 A plugin called _**Chris Fullmer Tools**_ is used for centering models. (*However, this is now built into the d3d tool yay!)

+> [!TIP]
+> Optional information to help a user be more successful.

+It is still important to center models in the Sketchup step as it is good practice and is a method used to keep all models uniform and consistent across projects.

 Green Left, Red Right.
 (Fixes object normals)